William Porcher Miles: Later life

-As late as January 1865, Miles offered a resolution in Congress stating, "That we, the representatives of the people of the Confederate States, are firmly determined to continue the struggle in which we are involved until the United States shall acknowledge our independence."
+As late as January 1865, Miles offered a resolution in the Confederate Congress stating, "That we, the representatives of the people of the Confederate States, are firmly determined to continue the struggle in which we are involved until the United States shall acknowledge our independence."

-Describing Miles's feelings shortly after the war ended and quoting from a September 25, 1865 letter, Walther wrote:
+Describing Miles's feelings shortly after the war ended and quoting from a September 25, 1865, letter, Walther wrote:

 Miles had married Bettie Beirne in 1863, the daughter of a wealthy Virginia planter, Oliver Beirne, and granddaughter of Representative Andrew Beirne.
 For a few years after the war, he worked for his father-in-law as a factor in New Orleans.
 In 1867, Miles took over the management of Oak Ridge Plantation in Nelson County, Virginia.
 He encountered serious financial problems as a tobacco and wheat farmer, and in 1874, he unsuccessfully applied for the position of president at the new Hopkins University of Baltimore.
 Miles remained on the farm and helped friends like Beauregard and former Fire-Eater Robert Rhett gather materials for their own histories of the Confederacy.

 In 1880, Miles was appointed president of the newly-reopened South Carolina College.
 After his father-in-law's death in 1882, Miles took over the family business interests and relocated to Houmas House in Ascension Parish, Louisiana, where he managed a dozen plantations that Oliver Beirne had inherited just one year before at the death of his longtime friend, John Burnside.
 In 1892, with his son, he formed Miles Planting and Manufacturing Company of Louisiana.

-Miles died on May 11, 1899 at 76 and was interred at Green Hill Cemetery in Union, West Virginia.
+Miles died on May 11, 1899, at 76 and was interred at Green Hill Cemetery in Union, West Virginia.